 Aspirin (By mouth)

-Treats pain, fever, arthritis, and inflammation.
-It may also be used to reduce the risk of heart attack.
+Treats pain, fever, and inflammation.
+May also reduce the risk of heart attack.

 When This Medicine Should Not Be Used

 Tablet, Chewable Tablet, Coated Tablet, Fizzy Tablet, Delayed Release Tablet, Delayed Release Capsule, Gum